 From the collegiate dean:

-- A nomination letter from the collegiate dean highlighting the nominee’s qualifications and describing the candidate’s research, teaching, and/or scholarship excellence and evidence of the potential for continued extraordinary productivity.
+- A nomination letter from the collegiate dean highlighting the nominee’s qualifications and describing the candidate’s scholarship, teaching, and/or service excellence and evidence of the potential for continued extraordinary productivity.

 - Three letters of support from faculty who are familiar with the candidate’s contributions are to be solicited by the dean.
 One letter must be external to the university.
 The letter should include the following: